 Create a loyalty program

 While it freely connects with the other aforementioned points, it is worth highlighting on its own.
-Creating a loyalty program can be a great idea if you want to make the most of referrals and encourage your current clients to recommend you further.
+Creating a loyalty program with affiliate software can be a great idea if you want to make the most of referrals and encourage your current clients to recommend you further.
 For many businesses, this is the main customer retention strategy which actually leads to generating more leads - and it is very popular in the world of e-commerce or software, but not only.

 - Dropbox gave 250mb extra storage to each customer who invited a new customer to use the service,